USAJOBS/help-center/how-to/application/status.md

-1. Log in to your USAJOBS account.
+1. Sign into  your USAJOBS account.
-2. Click on Applications—it will default to your active applications.
+2. Click **Applications**—it will default to your active applications.
 3. Review your list of applications.
+Your applications are listed by the date they were last updated.

 The application status is highlighted next to each job application.
 Click the **+** to see more application details.
 You can also [filter your applications by status](#How to filter applications).